yatsukha/irg-lab-2020/README.md

 The `(.N)` makes sure that empty matches are not reported as errors.

+Replace the `1/*.cpp` with some other folder if you need to compile other exercises.

 ## Dependancies

 * compiler that supports C++17 (ISO/IEC 14882:2017)
+* optarg header - provided by compiler (gcc, clang, mingw)
 * DL - Dynamic Linking Library, only needed in some cases
 * OpenGL 3.3+ - this should be supported by your drivers
 * GLM
 * GLFW3

-## Things you might need to replace

-* glad - src/glad, include/glad and include/KHR; generate using https://glad.dav1d.de/ with settings: gl version 3.3, core profile, generate loader